Skip to content

 What Does “Pagan” Mean?

 The Latin term “Paganus,” which means “country dweller” or “a person who lives in the countryside”, is where we get the name “Pagan.”
-In general, rural residents honoured the ancient deities or local spirits known as “pagus.”
-Living in the country meant being reliant on the land for your own livelihood; thus, things like observing the seasons and becoming one with nature were very important.
+Rural residents generally honoured the ancient deities or local spirits known as “pagus.”
+Living in the country meant relying on the land for your livelihood; thus, things like observing the seasons and becoming one with nature were essential.

 What Does “Witch” Mean?

-“Wita” and “wis” are old English terms for counsellor and wisdom, respectively.
+“Wita” and “wis” are old English terms for counsellor and wisdom.
 Before Christianity entered the picture, a witch was seen as a wise counsellor who was a significant community spiritual leader and healer with a deep understanding of plant medicine.

-The old English words for witch, “wicca” and “wicce,” are masculine and feminine, respectively.
-These evolved into the word “wicche” in the Middle Ages, which can be used to refer to either a witch or a wizard.
+The old English words for witch, “wicca” and “wicce,” are masculine and feminine.
+These evolved into the word “wicche” in the Middle Ages, referring to either a witch or a wizard.
 These words, as well as the word “heathen,” which was derived from the Old English word “heath,” meaning “uncultivated land,” initially had no negative connotations.
 It simply meant “one who lives in the heath or country.”

-A person who lived in the country, worked the land, and engaged in spiritual communication with the earth was referred to as a pagan or heathen.
-The word “pagan” was once considered dark and dirty by the church, but in reality, it was something that was really organic and natural.
+A person who lived in the country, worked the land, and engaged in spiritual communication with the earth was called a pagan or heathen.
+The word “pagan” was once considered dark and dirty by the church, but in reality, it was organic and natural.

 pagans and witches